 All subscriptions have an expiration time, which cannot exceed 10 days.
 To renew a subscription, make a new subscription request with the same parameters as the original request.

 When an event to which you are subscribed occurs, Twitch sends you a POST request with notification data.
 If you do not get the notification (e.g., your service is down), Twitch retries, with exponential backoff.
 Note that a failed notification does not revoke a subscription.

 Twitch-Notification-Id header.
 If you want your application to ignore duplicate notifications, keep track of these notification IDs and check that you do not process the same notification twice.

 On receiving a notification, your application should respond immediately with an HTTP success (2xx) response code, to acknowledge successful receipt of the notification.
 If your application takes longer than 5 seconds to respond, the request is considered to have failed.
-All other response codes are considered failures and put your subscription at risk of being terminated.
+All other response codes are considered failures and will cause a number of retries.
 The response code should not be affected by whether your application successfully processed the notification.

 If a secret was provided when you created the subscription, Twitch signs the notification payload using that secret.
 We strongly recommend you verify the signature to confirm that the notification is genuine.

 To verify payloads, you need to compute the hash properly.
 A common reason this may fail is unexpected string manipulation (e.g., JSON encoding or character escaping), which is done automatically by some web frameworks.
 To debug this, verify that the value of the